Temporally Guided Articulated Hand Pose Tracking in Surgical Videos: Introduction

-Therefore we propose \ourdnn, a new model that performs predictions conditioned on the pose estimates of prior frames.
-In Fig. \ref{fig:teaser}, we show a comparison of both approaches: a model that uses frame-wise independent predictions and our model which uses conditional predictions.
-The model's pose estimate between frames may fluctuate due to varying factors such as lighting, hand orientation, or motion blur.
-But we show that using prior predictions as guidance, we can improve our localization accuracy.
-When observing a hand in a video, the internal representation of this object's state (position, appearance, and classification) is a function of its current state and its previous states.
-Therefore in tracking, it intuitively makes sense to make decisions about an object's state using previous states as well.
-Our model uses a deep artificial neural network to perform articulated hand pose tracking and a recursive heatmap detection scheme to improve the localization during tracking.
-By learning this Markovian prior for the prediction of hand joints, we can improve both pose estimation and consequently final tracking accuracy performance.
+A challenge in pose tracking is the temporal consistency of predictions between frames, the lack of which leads to flickering and improbable changes in estimated poses.
+Existing works \cite{andriluka2018posetrack, sun2019deep, cao2017realtime, raaj2019efficient, jin2019multi} in articulated pose tracking use frame-wise independent predictions along with post-processing when tracking \cite{xiao2018simple, bertasius2019learning, wang2020combining, ning2020lighttrack} to gather temporal context.
+However, they do not integrate past inferences when localizing joints.
+We address this by proposing \ourdnn, a new model that performs predictions conditioned on the pose estimates from prior frames.
+In Fig. \ref{fig:teaser}, we show a comparison of both approaches: the baseline using frame-wise independent predictions and our model using conditional predictions.
+The initial estimate may fluctuate due to varying factors such as lighting, hand orientation, or motion blur.
+But we find that using prior predictions as guidance, we can improve our localization accuracy.
+The internal representation of this object's state (position, appearance, and classification) is a function of its current state and previous states.
+By learning this Markovian prior for the prediction of hand joints, we can improve both pose estimation and consequently tracking accuracy.

-However, to validate our idea, we lack a major benchmark on articulated hand pose tracking in the surgical domain.
-Active research for computer vision in the medical field predominantly use robotic-assisted surgery (RAS) \cite{gao2014jhu, sarikaya2017detection, colleoni2019deep, ni2019rasnet, nwoye2019weakly, jin2018tool} videos, with detection and tracking annotations that are instrument or procedure specific and naturally cannot extend to novel videos containing unseen instruments.
-Instead, we annotate the articulated hand poses of surgeons which subsumes both surgical instrument and non-instrument actions, e.g. suturing, knot-tying, and gesturing.
-We collect a novel dataset named \ourdataset.
-Our dataset consists of intraoperative videos of real surgeries featuring hand use in many instrument and non-instrument actions.
-From publicly available videos we extract video clips and collect articulated pose annotations that label all of the visible hands and hand joints in the scene.
+There is a lack of data and benchmarks for articulated hand pose tracking.
+To address this, we collect a novel dataset featuring intra-operative videos of real surgeries, \ourdataset.
+We annotate the articulated hand poses of surgeons which subsumes both surgical instrument and non-instrument actions, e.g. suturing, knot-tying, and gesturing.
 We are, to the best of our knowledge, the first to introduce a labeled dataset for both detection and tracking of multiple articulated hand poses.
 We benchmark our dataset against existing tracking baselines and demonstrate the superiority of our proposed approach on both hand pose estimation and tracking.